epfl-ada/ada-2024-project-x0x0/README.md

 -Do we see significant differences between regions when comparing beer ratings?

--Looking at the state level, are these biases still present?
+-Looking at the state level, do we see more trends ?
+Does doing a sentiment analysis on the text reviews reveal similar trends ?

 -Looking deeper into preferences, does separating by beer style reveal a style specific bias that could explain these differences in ratings?
+Could we find state specific trends on beer style prefereneces?

 -If we cluster beers by rating and state of origin, will we see the same trend where people from a state prefer their own beers?